Techtonica/curriculum/github-code-storage/github-storage.md

    - What is Git and what is Github?
    - What is the importance of the README file ?
    - What is a remote origin ?
-   - Should you follow any patter for you commit ?
+   - What does a good commit message look like?